-Information concerning all outstanding share-based awards as of December 31, 2016 made by the Corporation to each director proposed for election at the Meeting (other than Mr. Mionis, whose information is set out in Table 17 of this Circular), including awards granted prior to 2016, is set out in Table 4.
-DSUs that were granted prior to January 1, 2007 may be settled in the form of SVS issued from treasury, SVS purchased in the open market, or an equivalent value in cash (at the discretion of the Corporation).
-DSUs granted after January 1, 2007 may only be settled in SVS purchased in the open market or an equivalent value in cash.
-In 2005, the Corporation amended its Long-Term Incentive Plan ("LTIP") to prohibit the granting to directors of options to acquire SVS.
+Information concerning all outstanding share-based awards as of December 31, 2017 made by the Corporation to each director proposed for election at the Meeting (other than Mr. Mionis, whose information is set out in Table 19 of this Circular and Mr. Chopra, who is standing for election by shareholders for the first time at the Meeting), including awards granted prior to 2017, is set out in Table 4.
+DSUs that were granted prior to January 1, 2007 may be settled in the form of SVS issued from treasury, SVS purchased in the open market, or an equivalent value in cash.
+In 2005, the Corporation amended its Long-Term Incentive Plan ("LTIP") to prohibit grants to directors of options to acquire SVS.
 There are no options granted to directors (or former directors) prior to the foregoing amendment which remain outstanding.